bauersmichel/javascript/README.md

     }
     ```

-  <a name="naming--filename-matches-export"></a><a name="22.6"></a>
-  - [23.6](#naming--filename-matches-export) A base filename should exactly match the name of its default export.

-    ```javascript
-    // file 1 contents
-    class CheckBox {
-      // ...
-    }
-    export default CheckBox;

-    // file 2 contents
-    export default function fortyTwo() { return 42; }

-    // file 3 contents
-    export default function insideDirectory() {}

-    // in some other file
-    // bad
-    import CheckBox from './checkBox'; // PascalCase import/export, camelCase filename import FortyTwo from './FortyTwo'; // PascalCase import/filename, camelCase export import InsideDirectory from './InsideDirectory'; // PascalCase import/filename, camelCase export

-    // bad
-    import CheckBox from './check_box'; // PascalCase import/export, snake_case filename
-    import forty_two from './forty_two'; // snake_case import/filename, camelCase export
-    import inside_directory from './inside_directory'; // snake_case import, camelCase export
-    import index from './inside_directory/index'; // requiring the index file explicitly import insideDirectory from './insideDirectory/index'; // requiring the index file explicitly

-    // good
-    import CheckBox from './CheckBox'; // PascalCase export/import/filename import fortyTwo from './fortyTwo'; // camelCase export/import/filename import insideDirectory from './insideDirectory'; // camelCase export/import/directory name/implicit "index"
-    // ^ supports both insideDirectory.js and insideDirectory/index.js
-    ```

-  <a name="naming--camelCase-default-export"></a><a name="22.7"></a>
-  - [23.7](#naming--camelCase-default-export) Use camelCase when you export-default a function.
-Your filename should be identical to your function’s name.

-    ```javascript
-    function makeStyleGuide() {
-      // ...
-    }

-    export default makeStyleGuide;
-    ```

-  <a name="naming--PascalCase-singleton"></a><a name="22.8"></a>
-  - [23.8](#naming--PascalCase-singleton) Use PascalCase when you export a constructor / class / singleton / function library / bare object.

-    ```javascript
-    const AirbnbStyleGuide = {
-      es6: {
-      },
-    };

-    export default AirbnbStyleGuide;
-    ```

-  <a name="naming--Acronyms-and-Initialisms"></a>
-  - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all capitalized, or all lowercased.

-    > Why?
-Names are for readability, not to appease a computer algorithm.

-    ```javascript
-    // bad
-    import SmsContainer from './containers/SmsContainer';

-    // bad
-    const HttpRequests = [
-      // ...
-    ];

-    // good
-    import SMSContainer from './containers/SMSContainer';

-    // good
-    const HTTPRequests = [
-      // ...
-    ];

-    // best
-    import TextMessageContainer from './containers/TextMessageContainer';

-    // best
-    const Requests = [
-      // ...
-    ];
-    ```

 **[⬆ back to top](#table-of-contents)**

 ## Accessors

-  <a name="accessors--not-required"></a><a name="23.1"></a>
-  - [24.1](#accessors--not-required) Accessor functions for properties are not required.
+  - Accessor functions for properties are not required.

-  <a name="accessors--no-getters-setters"></a><a name="23.2"></a>
-  - [24.2](#accessors--no-getters-setters) Do not use JavaScript getters/setters as they cause unexpected side effects and are harder to test, maintain, and reason about.
+  - Do not use JavaScript getters/setters as they cause unexpected side effects and are harder to test, maintain, and reason about.
 Instead, if you do make accessor functions, use getVal() and setVal('hello').

     ```javascript
     // bad